intel-iot-devkit/tinyb/README.md

 Changes
 ============
+- 2.0.0
+  - Java D-Bus implementation details of package 'tinyb' moved to *tinyb.dbus*.
+  - The *tinyb.jar* jar file has been renamed to *tinyb2.jar*, avoiding conflicts.
+  - General interfaces matching the original implementation and following [BlueZ API](http://git.kernel.org/cgit/bluetooth/bluez.git/tree/doc/device-api.txt) were created in package *org.tinyb*.
+  - Class *org.tinyb.BluetoothFactory* provides a factory to instantiate the initial root *org.tinyb.BluetoothManager*, either using the original D-Bus implementation or an alternative implementation.
+  - C++ namespace and implementation kept unchanged.
-  * 0.5.0
+- 0.5.0
-    ** Added notifications API
+  - Added notifications API
-    ** Capitalized RSSI and UUID properly in Java
+  - Capitalized RSSI and UUID properly in Java
-    ** Added JNI Helper classes for managing lifetime of JNIEnv and Global Refences
+  - Added JNI Helper classes for managing lifetime of JNIEnv and Global Refences
+- 0.4.0
-  * 0.4.0 - Added asynchronous methods for discovering BluetoothObjects
+  - Added asynchronous methods for discovering BluetoothObjects

 Common issues
 ============